Cervavac: India's Indigenous HPV Vaccine Rollout

 The government has launched a nationwide immunization drive using 'Cervavac', India's first indigenous HPV vaccine to prevent cervical cancer.

-- Integrated into the Universal Immunization Programme (UIP).
+- It is integrated into the Universal Immunization Programme (UIP) to prevent cervical cancer.

 How This Topic is Tested in Competitive Exams